1. Home

 Download (Layers only)

-Downloads all selected entities using the format options provided in the Download Visible Results section.
+Downloads all selected entities using the format options listed in the Download Visible Results section.

 Modify Data Fields (Layers only)

 Displays a table for editing the data fields of selected entities.
-Click Add a Field to insert a new row or click the delete icon beside a row to remove it.
+Select the option labeled Add a Field to insert a new row or select the delete icon next to a row to remove it.

 Copy to a Different Layer (Layers only)